malys/silverbullet-libraries/src/MdTableSheet.md

 -- Example: ${F("SUM(A1:A5)","1")}

--- Instructions to generate space lua scripts for silverbullet https://silverbullet.md -- every function must be surrounded by debug_log (not only main) -- **not use lua standard methods but space-lua silverbullet api (https://silverbullet.md/API)** Be sure to use same function signature
+-- Instructions to generate space lua scripts for silverbullet https://silverbullet.md -- every function must be surrounded by log (not only main) -- **not use lua standard methods but space-lua silverbullet api (https://silverbullet.md/API)** Be sure to use same function signature
 -- [asset](https://silverbullet.md/API/asset)
 -- [clientStore](https://silverbullet.md/API/clientStore)